Leif Gunnar Smerud

-Leif Gunnar Smerud (/no/; born 24 January 1977) is a Norwegian professional football manager, former player and psychologist.
+Leif Gunnar Smerud (/no/; born 24 January 1977) is a Norwegian professional football manager, former player and psychologist who is currently the interim head coach of Angel City FC of the National Women's Soccer League (NWSL).
 He held the position of head coach for Norwegian under-21 side since 2014.
 In June 2022, he led the team into 2023 UEFA European Under-21 Championship.

 Under Smerud, Norway managed to qualify for the 2023 UEFA European Under-21 Championship.
 This was only the third time in history Norway qualified for the competition.
 Smerud resigned after the championship had concluded.

 Background

 Leif Gunnar Smerud has a Cand.Psych degree from the University of Copenhagen, and is a licensed clinical psychologist.
 He also studied at the Norwegian School of Sport Sciences.
 He holds a UEFA Pro license, and has been working as Deputy Technical Director in the Norwegian Football Federation.

 Club career

-Playing career

 Smerud started playing for Våganes, but soon went to FK Vidar, where he made his first team debut at the age of 15.
 He made the national team U15 in 1992, and played at the 1995 UEFA European Under-18 Championship.

 Helped by former coach legend Kjell Schou-Andreassen, he left Vidar after two promotions and two relegations in four years, for Lillestrøm SK in 1997.
 He played several positions during his career there.
 After Lillestrøm, he went on to play for Viking FK, where Benny Lennartson and Bjarne Berntsen identified him as a talent for coaching, and gave him the position as head coach for the Jr-elite team in 2002, whilst playing.
 After Viking he went to FK Mandalskameratene and FC Lyn Oslo, before retiring at the age of 28.